open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 Click on *feedback* in the overview to open its tab and open the editor in a new window.
 Select the draw text tool and click at (0, -128).
 Enter "Your average response time was [avg_rt]ms".
 Similarly, draw "Your accuracy was [acc]%" at (0, -64) and "Press any key to continue …" at (0, 64).
 Because we want the feedback item to remain visible as long as the participant wants (i.e. until he/ she presses a key), we leave 'Duration' field set to 'keypress'.
 Click on the 'Close' button to close the editor.

+The feedback item now looks like %FigStep_10 You can download the experiment up to this point here:

+- [tutorial_step10.opensesame.tar.gz][step10]

+%--
+figure:
+ id: FigStep_10
+ source: step10.png
+ caption: "The feedback item at the end of Step 10."
+--%

 <div class='info-box' markdown='1'>

 ### Background box